Don's "Whom We Might Be" Story

 made sophisticated art,

-and are known for advancements in agriculture, astronomy, law, mathematics, and architecture
+and are known for advancements in agriculture, astronomy, law, mathematics, & architecture

 Today, the place is located in the countries of Iraq, Kuwait, & Syria